Not so typical Training weekend for the Missouri River MR340 kayak race:

-But my interest that morning lay in a finding the location of an old artesian well, that on my last visit, still flowed water into the lagoon.
-Whoever had lived on the old midden had sunk a well into the shallow freshwater aquifer for sulfur tainted fresh water.
+But my interest that morning lay in finding the location of an old artesian well pipe that, on my last visit, still flowed water into the lagoon.
+Whoever had lived on the old midden had sunk a well into the shallow freshwater aquifer for sulfur tainted freshwater.

-At last I spotted the clump of palm trees and even a located a convenient path, a combination Alligator slide and feral hog trail that offered a route from the thickly brushed lagoon shore into the oak and cedar interior.
+At last, I spotted the clump of palm trees and even located a convenient path, a combination Alligator slide and feral hog trail that offered a route from the thickly brushed lagoon shore into the oak and cedar interior.

-Stepping onto the still wet muddy slide, I was not overly concerned about the gator or hogs tracks, but kept an eye out for any giant Eastern Diamondbacks that might ruin my weekend.
+Stepping onto the still wet gator muddy slide, I was not overly concerned about the gator or hogs tracks but kept an eye out for any giant Eastern Diamondbacks that might ruin my weekend.

-However the animal path quickly turned away from where I remembered the hidden ruins.
-So leaving the gator slide/ hog trail, I stepped into undergrowth that became so dense that sometimes even ten feet visibility was a luxury.
+However, the animal path quickly turned away from where I remembered the hidden ruins.
+So leaving the gator slide/ hog trail, I stepped into the undergrowth that became so dense that sometimes even ten feet visibility was a luxury.

 Whenever I stood upright, I had to use a broken palm frond as my “Spider Stick” as there seemed to be a plethora of Banana Spiders and smaller unnamed spiders and webs.